 These features prevent overselling online while physical stores have stock.

-Applying project management in retail can further streamlines multi-channel operations by providing consistent availability across all channels.
+Applying project management in retail can further streamline multi-channel operations by providing consistent availability across all channels.

 Manufacturing production control